-Witley C of E Infant School has an online safety policy [e-Safety policy] which empowers us to protect and educate pupils, and staff in their use of technology, and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-The school also has a clear policy on the use of mobile and smart technology (including wearable technology).
+Witley Infant School has an online safety policy which empowers us to protect and educate pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+We also have a clear policy on the use of mobile and smart technology (including wearable technology) in our Acceptable Use Policy and Staff Code of Conduct.

-The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk: content, contact, conduct and commerce.
+The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk, content, contact, conduct and commerce.

 Children are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-Witley C of E Infant School's online safety co-ordinator is Angie Stratford.
+Witley Infant School's online safety co-ordinator is Angie Stratford.

-The school will follow the guidance around harmful online challenges and online hoaxes when supporting children and sharing information with parents/carers.
+Staff and all those within Witley Infant School will follow the guidance around harmful online challenges and online hoaxes when supporting children and sharing information with parents/carers.